rubynor/graphql-ruby-training-ground/README.md

       }
     }

-THE LEAK. "companyId": "2" entry shouldn't be there, we are fetching data in context of company 1.
+THE LEAK. `"companyId": "2"`

+Transaction log of company 2 shouldn't show in the item of company 1...

+The problem is that it's not doing the db query with company_id = 1.

 The same happens if you do `companies`, one company listed will show transaction_log of other company

 ### No Leak - Example

 TO DO. https://stackoverflow.com/questions/58363666/graphql-ruby-scoping-in-habtm-data-leak-in-nested-query